 Application to Form a Club

-The first step to forming a club is filling out the Application to Form a Club.
-At this point you are stating all preliminary info for the club, such as whether you're applying for SG Recognition or SG Affiliates, what the name of the club would be, the mission, as well as meeting, advisor, and e-board information.
+The first step to forming a club is filling out the New Club Recognition Form.
+At this point you are stating all preliminary info for the club, such as whether you're applying for Campus Life Recognition, what the name of the club would be, the mission, as well as meeting, advisor, and e-board information.
 Feel free to be as detailed as possible.

 If the application is approved, then you will receive an email notification within 24 hours of the meeting with the decision.
 The email will outline the next step of your process and what is required.
 If your application is not approved, then you have the opportunity to appeal.
 To do so you will reply to the email communication stating the reason for your appeal and outreach will occur from there.
 If your application is still denied after an appeal review, you’ll need to wait one full academic year before reapplying for club status.

 Due to the amount of applications that the Review Board receives it could take up to 3-4 weeks after the date of your submission to be reviewed.
 You can always check on the status of your application by emailing email@example.com, but applications are reviewed in the order they are received.
 The Club Review Board meets once weekly for an hour.

 To start a new club it is required that ten current RIT students are recruited, with signatures and email, to join your organization.
 You can do so by holding a general meeting to get students interested and to talk about your group – your group has the ability to reserve a meeting location for up to three months.
 Once you have ten signatures and a full-time advisor (for Campus Life Recognition only), then you’ll proceed to the next step.